AgileVentures/AgileVentures/GETTING_STARTED.md

 You can join any of our events available [here](/events).
 This page lists book clubs, technical sessions, and project work sessions hosted by members.

 If you feel that you want to start to contribute to any of our community projects, check out the list below or the repository of [ongoing projects](/projects).
-Come to one of our community follow-ups (MONDAYS, WEDNESDAYS anf FRIDAYS)s where you can find out the status of projects and initiatives and get answers to your questions.
+Come to one of our community follow-ups (ran on MONDAYS, WEDNESDAYS and FRIDAYS)s where you can find out the status of projects and initiatives and get answers to your questions.

 If you are interested in hosting a book club, starting a project, or facilitating a technical session, contact <info@agileventures.org>.